Overview of North Dakota Mortgages

 Homes in the Peace Garden State have average prices compared the rest of the nation.
 Before you begin your home search, it is a good idea to determine a budget.
 You may also want to consider getting preapproved for a home loan from a lender which can help the home buying process go more smoothly.

-The conforming limits for North Dakota counties are all at the standard $417,000, which reflects the average prices across the state.
-There is more variation across FHA limits.
-Nine counties – Billings, Burleigh, McIntosh, McKenzie, Morton, Oliver, Sioux, Stark and Williams – have FHA limits above the typical $271,050.
+The conforming limits for North Dakota counties are all at the standard of $726,200, which reflects the average prices across the state.
+All counties have FHA limits at the typical $472,030 mark.

 Conforming and FHA Loan Limits by County